KSP-RO/RP-1/README.md

 - Realism Overhaul and all its required mods
 - Community Tech Tree (and Tech Manager, to load it)
 - Lack's SXT (although only the engines have RO configs as of yet)
+- Ven's Stock Parts Revamp
-- TweakScale
+- Contract Configurator
+- Deadly Reentry (RO only recommends it.
+We require it.)

 **Recommended:**
 - Procedural Fairings
 - Procedural Parts
-- Procedural Dynamics Procedural Wings
+- B9 Procedural Wings
-- Ven's Stock Parts Revamp
 - TestFlight

 **In Progress**